Heba11-22/kiddos/README.md

 #### 3- Explore the items by:
     1- searching by the item name.
-    2- explore the categories drop-downs in the nav bar.
+    2- explore the categories drop-downs in the navbar.
-    3- side menus which are int the sides of the exploring pages.
+    3- side menus which are in the sides of the exploring pages.

 ![Screen Shot 2021-06-01 at 7 23 17 PM](https://user-images.githubusercontent.com/70715884/120422287-8e1ad580-c32d-11eb-962c-4e1998a46c09.png)